RhetTbull/s3dict/README.md

 S3Dict.autosave
 ```

 Turn autosave on (True) or off (False).
-Also a property to read autosave value
+Also a property to read autosave value.
+If `autosave` is `True`, every update to the dictionary will immediately be serialized back to the S3 bucket.
+Please be sure you understand what this means before turning `autosave` on!

 ```python
 S3Dict.file_name